Technology is ever changing. For 45 years SPR has evolved to remain relevant and provide the services that our clients need most.

 - Microsoft releases a developer version of HoloLens

-Today, SPR is recognized as a leader in guiding clients through digital transformation.
+Today, SPR is recognized as a leader in guiding clients through technology modernization projects.
 The company has been named one of Crain’s Largest Private Companies in Chicago, is listed by Illinois Technology Association (ITA) as a leading IoT company and is on the Built In Chicago Top 100 list of Digital Tech Companies in Chicago.

 Also in 2020